|

 we are hesitant to have difficult conversations with parents because

 we are worried about a negative reaction.
-We are telling a parent something
+We are telling a parent

-to arduous questions like,
+answers to arduous questions like,

 What